Basics About Recycling

 Recycling is environmentally preferable to incineration and disposal and can save your company – and the state of Minnesota – money.
 We may think of waste as “garbage,” but waste materials have value.
 You might be able to sell your recyclable materials instead of paying to throw them away.

-Recyclables can be reprocessed into new products, which allows us to avoid the resource-intensive process of extracting raw materials.
+Recyclables can be reprocessed into new products, which avoids the resource-intensive process of extracting raw materials.
 Processing recycled materials is typically more energy efficient than virgin material production.
-For example, producing recycled-content aluminum saves 95% of the energy required to make aluminum from virgin sources (6).
+For example, producing recycled-content aluminum saves 95% of the energy required to make aluminum from virgin sources (5).

 What’s Recyclable?